al3ss4ndrolb/rock-paper-scissors/README.md

-This is my own attemp to make a rock-paper-scissors program on JavaSript.
+This is my own attempt to make a rock-paper-scissors program on JavaSript.
 This will be my fist JS program, I'm  quite excited!